 Whether you've spotted raccoons near your property or are simply curious, it's important to know what foods are harmful or even deadly to these animals.
 Intentionally or accidentally leaving dangerous food out can cause real suffering and may also be illegal under local wildlife protection laws.

-- Xylitol: This artificial sweetener, found in sugar-free gum, candy, and baked goods, causes a dangerous drop in blood sugar and liver failure.
+Xylitol (other names - birchbark extract, birch sugar, d-xylitol, xylite, 1,4-anhydro-d-xylitol, anhydroxylitol and xylitylglucoside): This artificial sweetener, found in sugar-free gum, candy, and baked goods, causes a dangerous drop in blood sugar and liver failure.
+You can find a list of brands and their product that contain Xylitol.

-- Sugary human foods: Candy, syrup, and sweet baked goods are not toxic outright but cause metabolic issues and make raccoons dependent on human food sources.
+Sugary human foods (containing glucose syrup, cane sugar, and/or real white/brown sugar): Candy, syrup, and sweet baked goods are not toxic outright but cause metabolic issues and make raccoons dependent on human food sources.

 Never deliberately feed raccoons: Feeding raccoons is discouraged and illegal in many municipalities.
 It makes them bolder, more dependent on humans, and more likely to become a persistent problem on your property.